 You must use a CRM solution to keep track of all interactions you have with prospects.
 It can prevent your sales team from reaching out to the wrong prospects and effectively manage prospecting and cold email campaigns.

-Moreover, you can create another campaign to reach prospects who did not respond to the previous campaign after two months.
+Moreover, you can create another sequence to reach prospects who did not respond to the previous campaign after two months.
 When you do that, follow all the tips shared above, be relevant to a prospect’s problem, keep it simple and concise, and follow up on time.